 - support for households including casuals, sole-traders, retirees and those on income support, and

 - regulatory protection and financial support for businesses to stay in business.

 The Career Transition Assistance (CTA) program assists mature job seekers aged 45 and over with training and support to improve their digital literacy, job opportunities and identifying transferrable skills.
-For more information visit the Department of Education, Skills and Employment website.
+For a>more information visit the Department of Education, Skills and Employment website.

 Governments at all levels in Australia and peak arts and cultural organisations are providing regularly updated information on response packages and sector support.